radman0x/oberon/README.md

 #### 0.7.1 ####

-* Fix for utility method and unlimited positional option parsing.
+* Fix for utility method to do with unlimited positional option parsing.
 Thanks to mwijngaard.

 #### 0.7.0 ####